Committed to expanding the scope and pace of collaborative clinical research opportunities across the University of Minnesota and to our hub partners.

 The Executive Leadership Team and Hub Leadership Team meetings are convened by Dr. Bruce Blazar, CTSI's director.

 Dr. Bruce Blazar, Director

 Dr. Blazar directs the Clinical and Translational Science Institute (CTSI) as well as the Center for Translational Medicine, an integrated component of CTSI, created to bring innovative, early phase therapies into the clinic.
 He has served as a past member of three NIH study sections and past Chair of one.
-Dr. Blazar's research focuses on the blood and marrow transplantation immunobiology and he has authored more than 770 manuscripts.
-Full bio
+Dr. Blazar's research focuses on the blood and marrow transplantation immunobiology and he has authored more than 850 manuscripts.

 Dr. Daniel Weisdorf, Deputy Director, and Clinical Translational Research Services (CTRS) core Director

 Dr. Weisdorf serves as CTSI's Deputy Director and Director of its Clinical Translational Research Services (CTRS) core.
 He is also co-leader of the Transplant Biology and Therapy Program at the Masonic Cancer Center, and serves as the Senior Research Advisor for the Center for International Blood and Marrow Transplant Research.
 Dr. Weisdorf's research is in application of blood and marrow transplant therapies for hematologic malignancies as well as studying the clinical complications of transplantation including opportunistic infections and graft versus host disease (GVHD).
-Full bio

 Executive Leadership Team